|11111 Wayne Road

-The Assessor's office is responsible for estimating the market value of your property for tax purposes.
+The Department of Assessment is responsible for estimating the market value of your property for tax purposes.
 This is accomplished through discovering, identifying, and classifying all taxable property in the city.

-In order to determine the value of any piece of property, the assessor's office must first gather all pertinent information.
+In order to determine the value of any piece of property, the Department of Assessment must first gather all pertinent information.
 This process involves reviewing the physical description of the property and/or improvement, real estate sales, construction costs, rental incomes, operating expenses, interest rates, and any other factors that may affect value.

-The Assessor's office analyzes that type of data to establish the market value for each property.
+The Department of Assessment analyzes that type of data to establish the market value for each property.